frobenius7/ea_quest-submissions/chapter4/day2/readme.md

 >1.What does .link() do?

+"link" function creating something called capability (i.e. "mapping" from /public/ or /private/ path to our /storage/, so data can be accessed from "outside".

 >2.In your own words (no code), explain how we can use resource interfaces to only expose certain things to the /public/ path.

+We need to define a new resource interface in contract code, so it will only expose some things and then when we use .link() function we restrict reference by using this interface.

 >3.Deploy a contract that contains a resource that implements a resource interface.
 Then, do the following: